Thai central bank hikes key interest rate by 25 bps - NewsBreak

 Experts weigh in on the latest GDP report.
 Was the fourth quarter the economy’s final hurrah?

-Exports of Swiss timepieces continued on their growth track in December, albeit at a slower pace than in the rest of 2022, according to data issued Tuesday by the Federation of the Swiss Watch Industry.
-After remaining on a double-digit track through the first 11 months of the year, exports of Swiss watches gained just 5.8 percent last month, to 2.02 billion Swiss francs, or $2.19 billion at current exchange.
-In unit terms, however, exports of Swiss wrist watches declined 12.9 percent, to 1.3 million, notably due to a drop in exports of steel timepieces, which were down 27.5 percent in...

-Bank of Canada raises rates, says it is likely to pause for now
+Bank of Canada hikes rates, becomes first major central bank to signal pause

-OTTAWA, Jan 25 (Reuters) - The Bank of Canada on Wednesday hiked its benchmark overnight interest rate by 25 basis points to 4.5%, its highest level in 15 years, and said it would likely pause to measure the cumulative effect of previous increases.

-The Fed has won its war against inflation and needs to end its interest-rate increases, says JPMorgan Asset Management's investment chief
+TORONTO, Jan 25 (Reuters) - The Bank of Canada is expected to raise interest rates to a 15-year high on Wednesday in the face of a tight job market and above-target inflation, but economists say the move could be the last in the current tightening cycle.

 US News and World Report